How to Identify Neutral Wire with a Multimeter (4-Step Guide)

 What is an Open Neutral Connection

-Open neutral is a situation where two points lose the neutral wire link; hence there is no neutral connection between the two points.
-Open neutral points can disconnect the system or cause inconsistencies.
+Open neutrality is a situation where two points lose the neutral wire link; hence, there is no neutral connection between the two points.
+Open, neutral points can disconnect the system or cause inconsistencies.

 References